spacemeshos/testnet-guide/local.md

 👉  Just hit `ctrl-c` in the terminal window you started the Testnet from or close that terminal window.

-👉  To close the CLI wallet Just hit `ctrl-d` in a running wallet instance terminal window.
+👉  To close the CLI wallet Just hit `ctrl-d` or enter 'quit' or 'exit' in a running wallet instance terminal window.

 ### Connecting the wallet to a different node